Dr.Fone - System Repair (iOS)

 Safe downloadsafe & secure

-• White Apple logo
+• White Apple logo frozen on screen

-• iPad/iPhone won't turn on
+• iPad or iPhone won't turn on at all

-• Black Screen of Death
+• Black Screen of Death after iOS 26 Beta installation

 choose the system repair option